srvk/how2-challenge/_posts/2000-01-06-invitedspeakers.md

   </td>
   <td>
 <div class="authorbio">
-    <p> <a href="https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/people/bernt-schiele/" target="_blank"><strong>Bernt Schiele</strong></a> has been Max Planck Director at MPI for Informatics and Professor at Saarland University since 2010.
-He obtained his PhD from INP Grenoble, France under the supervision of Prof. James L. Crowley in the field of computer vision.
+    <p> <a href="https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/people/bernt-schiele/" target="_blank"><strong>Bernt Schiele</strong></a> is a Max Planck Director at MPI for Informatics and Professor at Saarland University since 2010, both in Saarbrucken, Germany.
+Before that he had academic positions at ETH Zurich, TU Darmstadt, MIT, INP Grenoble and CMU.
+His current research interests cover a wide range of topics in computer vision, including how to leverage language for visual scene understanding and how to leverage vision for language understanding.
     </p>
 </div>
   </td>